The LEAD Program — Coptic Orthodox Metropolis of the Southern U.S.Register

 The idea took shape between two people who shared a name — and not much else.
 Fr.
 Tadros Hirmina was completing his PhD in leadership.
 Ray Tadros was leading at NCR in Atlanta.
 (No relation — the surname is a coincidence we joke about often.)

 They wanted to take what they had learned about leadership and apply it through a Christian lens.
 With the support and vision of H.E.
-Metropolitan Youssef of the Coptic Orthodox Diocese of the Southern U.S., the LEAD Program was established.
+Metropolitan Youssef of the Coptic Orthodox Metropolis of the Southern U.S., the LEAD Program was established.

 “Equipping leaders to face the challenges of the future at church, at home and at work.”